-The Fraser Fir is the go to choice for those who have large heavy ornaments.
+The Fraser Fir is the choice for those who have large heavy ornaments.
 They look like their cousin, the Blue Spruce, but lack the painfully pointy needles.
-The rounded needles have a blueish
+The rounded needles have a blueish green

 An "in between" variety, the Concolor is a hybrid evergreen.
 Native to the Pacific northwest this conifer has long flat needles with moderately thick branches.
 Protip: break open some fresh